Nujanauss/Nujanauss.github.io/alexplatt/00_privacy.markdown

 #### Using the contact form
 If you choose to use the contact form, I will collect the personal data you choose to provide to me.
-You are not obliged to provide your Email address or any other personal data to contact me.
+You are not obliged to provide your email address or any other personal data to contact me.

 Any data you do provide to me will be deleted ordinarily within 30 days automatically.
 In order to respond to your comment, question or request, or for some other legal obligation, I may need to hold